djeidy/codex/codex-web/README.md

-# OpenAI Codex Web UI
+# MTR Log Analyzer Web UI

-A modern web-based user interface for the OpenAI Codex CLI tool, providing a ChatGPT-like experience with real-time progress visualization and interactive approval workflows.
+A modern web-based user interface for the MTR Log Analyzer, providing a ChatGPT-like experience with real-time progress visualization and interactive approval workflows.

 ## Features